mleroy-ALE/ale_genetec_switch_monitoring/README.md

 ## Introduction

 The `SwitchDataMonitoringFetch` and `SwitchDataMonitoringPlot` scripts work together to provide an effective solution for monitoring, retrieving, and visualizing switch data.
-These Python scripts are specifically designed for ALE switches, utilizing RESTful APIs to fetch data and Python's powerful libraries to visualize the collected data effectively.
+These Python scripts are specifically designed for ALE switches, utilizing RESTful APIs to fetch data and Python's libraries to visualize the collected data effectively.

 ### 1. `SwitchDataMonitoringFetch`